bogdanRada/asana_exception_notifier/README.md

 The gem provides a notifier for sending notifications to Asana when errors occur in a Rack/Rails application [courtesy of exception_notification gem](https://github.com/smartinez87/exception_notification).
 Check out that gem for more details on setting up the rack middleware with additional options.

+IMPORTANT!
+Starting with version 0.3.1, this gem no longer uses eventmachine and em-http-request gems.
+Instead they are replaced with Asana gem and Typhoeus.

 Requirements
 ------------